krnick/blog/source/about/index.md

 #### Who am I

-JunWei is a malware researcher at Recorded Future Triage Sandbox.
-With a passion for malware analysis, reverse engineering, and threat intelligence.
-Also, I’ve been very involved in open-source projects, used to be the lead developer of Quark-Engine, mentor of the GSoC Honeynet project, and package maintainer of Kali Linux.
+JunWei is a malware researcher at Recorded Future Triage Sandbox, interested in the field of reverse engineering, malware analysis, threat intelligence, and developing tools to aid malware analysis.
+He has been very involved in the security community, previously leading Quark-Engine and mentoring GSoC under the Honeynet Project.

-Also, as a volunteer for the PyCon APAC/TW Program Chair, I helped organize the PyCon Taiwan conference.
-I also gave talks at security conferences like Black Hat, DEFCON, HITB, and ROOTCON.
+Outside of work, he volunteers for the PyCon TW community, has been a member of the Review Board since 2020, and served as the PyCon APAC 2022 Program Chair.
+He is passionate about contributing to the community and helping to organize the PyCon Taiwan program committee.

+He also enjoys sharing his security and malware research through talks.
+He has presented at various security conferences, such as Black Hat Asia, DEFCON BTV, Virus Bulletin, HITB, and ROOTCON.

 #### Open Source Community